 A link to the full size (and zoomable) map is here.
 Additionally, I put together a Google map which shows the above routes on a modern aerial image of the city.
 The Google Map is here, but the map itself looks like this:

-The flooding from the ravines caused not only property damage but also contributed to health problems, particularly malaria which plagued early Indianapolis.
+The flooding from the ravines caused not only property damage but also contributed to health problems, including malaria which was present in early Indianapolis.
 Efforts made in the 1830's to drain the swamps northeast of the city and to address the flooding didn't quite eliminate the flood threat, and drainage issues in that area continued into the end of the 19th century.
 Eventually, the ravines were converted to storm sewers or filled in, and in the case of the western ravine its path was partially directed into the canal.
 Today, the ravines are completely gone, having been eliminated by directed efforts from the city and its citizens, and from the steady march of progress as the city grew.

 Sullivan Map of Indianapolis, Indiana Historical Society Digital Images, http://images.indianahistory.org/cdm/singleitem/collection/V0002/id/424/rec/34